Headache

 Emergency room treatment of migraine, including status migrainosus (a migraine attack with a prolonged headache phase that lasts >72 hours; the headache may temporarily resolve but not for >4 hours), is often necessary when oral treatment has failed at home.
 Treatment in this situation can include IV rehydration in the context of nausea and vomiting, IV metoclopramide 10 to 40 mg, subcutaneous sumatriptan 6 mg, IV lysine acetylsalicylate 1000 mg, and IV dexamethasone 4 to 8 mg.

-3. Chronic migraine: Options include topiramate 100 to 200 mg/d, valproic acid 500 to 1500 mg/d, botulinum toxin type A 155 to 195 IU (a total dose per 1 series) administered to muscles around the head according to an appropriate regimen.
+c) Onabotulinum toxin type A is used for the treatment of chronic migraine at a dose of 155 to 195 IU (a total dose per 1 series) administered every 12 weeks to muscles around the head according to an appropriate protocol.
+It should be administered by an experienced clinician.

 Treatment of Cluster Headache